baraa194/CinemaSeatReservationWithF-/README.md

 This project was created as a **practice and learning project** to strengthen understanding of:

-* Database-driven systems
+* Database-driven systems.
-* Concurrency problems and solutions
+* Concurrency problems and solutions.
-* Clean code structure
+* Clean code structure.
-* Real-world booking system logic
+* Real-world booking system logic.

 ---